Privacy Notice | Tarsus

 Third Parties

-• Vendors, Suppliers, Contractors, Associations and Business Partners
+• Vendors, Suppliers, and Contractors

-• We may use analytics providers to analyze how you interact and engage with the Services, or third parties may help us provide you with customer support.
+• We use analytics providers to analyze how you interact and engage with the Services, or third parties help us respond to your inquiries and provide the Services, including through AI-enabled customer support.

 • Advertising Partners